freddolino-lab/ShapeME/README.md

-# ShapeMe
+# ShapeME

-ShapeMe is a tool for identifying local structural motifs that inform protein/DNA interaction.
-In it's implementation, however, ShapeME is more flexible, and can be used to identify motifs predictive of RNA-seq scores, SELEX-seq scores, etc..
+ShapeME is a tool for identifying local structural motifs that inform protein/DNA interaction.
+In its implementation, however, ShapeME is more flexible, and can be used to identify motifs predictive of RNA-seq scores, SELEX-seq scores, etc.
 Any score that can be binned into categories on a per-sequence basis can be used for motif inference using ShapeME.